benem3000/mcspatched/README.md

 Before applying further fixes, ensure the OS is actually utilizing the bypass.
 Run this command:

 `cat /sys/module/mac80211/parameters/skip_mcs_check`
 *(If it returns `Y`, the patch is active.
 If it returns `N`, verify your kernel arguments.
-If it returns "No such file or directory", you are not booted into the custom image).*
+If it returns "No such file or directory", then there is an issue with the install.).*

 ### 2. Disable Wi-Fi 6 (802.11ax)
 If the Intel AX210/AX1675 card is still failing to negotiate with the router, forcing the card to fall back to Wi-Fi 5 (802.11ac) often stabilizes the connection.
 Apply this kernel argument and reboot: